CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 -xx- : beginning, middle, or end of word.
 Text will clarify if cannot use in all 3 positions.
--xx : only at the end of a word. xx- : only at the begining of a word.
+-xx : only at the end of a word. xx- : only at the beginning of a word.
 (Probably some mistakes.)

 All headings (should) have the dashes, so you can use the browser Find function.